szilard/benchm-databases/README.md

 #### Setup

-All tests have been performed on a 8-core commodity server running Ubuntu 14.04 and with plenty of RAM (64GB) for the tasks.
+All tests have been performed on a 8-core box running Ubuntu 14.04 and with plenty of RAM (64GB) for the tasks.
 All queries have been run 2 times and the second time was recorded (warm run).
 In this case various caching mechanisms come into play and data is already in RAM, therefore the disks do not play a role.